Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual catch bond and collective effects: Extended SSC model of MT- single kt attachment for N 1

-In the Fig.\ref{fig_NMT_ramp}(a) and (b) survival probabilities (and the corresponding rupture force distribution in the insets) are plotted, respectively, in the absence and presence of rebinding for three different loading rates $ a=18$pN/s, $20$pN/s and $ 22 $pN/s.
-Survival probability remains high upto a certain force beyond which it drops quite sharply.
-In the Fig.\ref{fig_NMT_ramp}(c) and (d) the average rupture force is plotted, respectively, against the loading rate $a$ (for a given $N$) and against $N$ (for a given loading rate $a$).
-The log-scale along the X-axis in Fig.\ref{fig_NMT_ramp}(c) is used to cover a wide range of loading rates in the most suitable manner.
+In the Fig.\ref{fig_NMT_ramp2}(a) and (b) the average rupture force is plotted, respectively, against the loading rate $a$ (for a given $N$) and against $N$ (for a given loading rate $a$).
+The log-scale along the X-axis in Fig.\ref{fig_NMT_ramp2}(a) is used to cover a wide range of loading rates in the most suitable manner.
 The higher survival probability caused by reattachment of MTs is more pronounced at slower loading than at faster loading.
 This trend of variation follows from the fact that at faster loading detached MTs get smaller chances of reattaching before the complete rupture of the attachment.
 What is interesting from the quantitative point of view is that the average rupture force increases nonlinearly with increasing loading rate.
+For high loading rate average rupture force $ <F>$ follows a linear trend \cite{williams03}, but here nonlinear behavior arises because, faster loading rates allow less time for the dissociation and depolymerization processes, ultimately leading to rupture of MT-kt bonds.
 Finally, the increase of the mean rupture force with increasing $N$ also seems to be nonlinear.